university-of-auckland/conflex/README.md

 can be run more often.

 ## Usage Notes
-The following are important usage notes for the capsule application:
+The following are important usage notes for the connex application:

 - Pages that are to be retrieved from the wiki should be child pages of the space Home.
 This is due to the fact that pages are undiscoverable if they exist in a space but are not a child of the space Home.